Harvard Graduate School of Design

 To start the dialogue, the project springboards off existing community food and advocacy initiatives, tethering their activities to the physicality of the landscape.

-The Rooted in Place Coalition forms multicultural collaboration across three groups: the community, the organizations, and finally, the developers and agencies.
+The proposed Fields Corner Foodscape Coalition forms multicultural collaboration across three groups: the community, the organizations, and finally, the developers and agencies.

 All three must work together against the challenges of displacement.